Elizabeth Hetherwick: Cruelty and marriage

 In 1880 Dr Rankin arrived to find out about the cruelties that had been reported.
-Cruel whippings of the innocent had been accompanied by killing a man found guilty of murder by repeated gunfire wounds.
-Rankin conducted a wedding between Elizabeth and George Fenwick.
-Fenwick was 27 and he had no interest at all in Christianity.
+Cruel whippings of the innocent had been accompanied by killing a man found guilty of murder - by repeated gunfire wounds.
+Regrettably, Rankin conducted a wedding between Elizabeth and George Fenwick.
+Fenwick was 27 and he was described as an adventurer and not a missionary.
+Scott believed that Fenwick gave the mission a poor reputation as he would go drinking at the mission with Chief Chipatula.
 He was cruel and his interest was in making money and gathering support with the locals.
-The result of Rankin's enquiry revealed sufficient evidence to sack John Buchanan, John Walker and her husband.
+Rankin's enquiry revealed sufficient evidence to sack John Buchanan, John Walker and her husband.
 They were offered free passage home if they left within two months.
+They didn't.
 Her husband decided to become an elephant hunter for the African Lakes Corporation and Elizabeth went to live in a nearby village named Mandala.

 At Christmas 1888, her hot-tempered husband decided to threaten his boss, John Moir, with a gun, and he was out of work again.
 Her husband then set himself up as an ivory trader leveraging his friendship with the local chief Chipatula who was based in Mbewe.
 Ivory was a lucrative trade and her husband was setting himself up in competition with the existing and rival exporters.

 Blantyre missionaries: L to R Back Row:Frank Bowman, Mrs McFarland, Mr and Mrs Currie, Mr Armitage, Mr Wyllie, Miss Beck, Stuart Bowman, Mrs ???, Miss Priest, Mr Baird.
 L to R Front Row:Miss ?ow?, Mr R M McFarland, Miss McNab, Alexander Hetherwick.
 May Hetherwick (child standing), Elizabeth Hetherwick, Mrs Burnett (and Ian in front), Miss Anna Fange?